-- Limited emergency supplies are maintained at the Readfield Fire Station. - Emergency funding will be requested through the Select Board before, during, and after disaster/emergencies. - Maintenance will maintain records of purchases and disbursements, and of hours worked, applicable to the disaster/emergency that will be kept for later reimbursement. - Maintenance will receive warning of a disaster or emergency through communications by telephone, Fire Department Radio, or messenger. - Maintenance has a radio for communicating with the Fire Department and Town Manager on the municipal frequency.
+- Limited emergency supplies are maintained at the Readfield Fire Station and checked annually in January by Fire Department or Maintenance staff. - Emergency funding will be requested through the Select Board before, during, and after disaster/emergencies. - Maintenance will maintain records of purchases and disbursements, and of hours worked, applicable to the disaster/emergency that will be kept for later reimbursement. - Maintenance will receive warning of a disaster or emergency through communications by telephone, Fire Department Radio, or messenger. - Maintenance has a radio for communicating with the Fire Department and Town Manager on the municipal frequency.